 Sturgis is well-positioned at the major crossroads of I-69 and US-12, close to the Indiana border.
 Its location makes it a popular route to pass through for semi-trucks on the way to larger cities.
-Heavy vehicles frequently move through Sturgis and degrade road quality at a faster rate than familysized cars.
+Interstate 131, which traverses the State of Michigan from the Indiana border to Petoskey in Northern Michigan, is a popular route for interstate travel.
+Located roughly 12 miles to the west of Sturgis, 131 is the main route for regional travel into and out of Sturgis.
+Heavy vehicles frequently move through Sturgis and degrade road guality at a faster rate than family-sized cars.
 And because many roads built in the 20th and early 21st century only emphasize vehicular traffic with little regard to other modes of travel including pedestrian and bicycle traffic, residents may not have sufficient access to nonmotorized infrastructure.
 Over the past decade, a movement called "Complete Streets" has focused on design that makes streets user-friendly for all modes of transit.